 Bonuses are the means of earning the most points.

-Bonus points for the number and colour of cards (items 4, 5, 8 and 9 on the Easy Check List) apply to individual takes only, and not to all cards won in one turn (if the turn included multiple takes).
+Bonus points for the number and colour of cards (items 4, 5, 8 and 9 on the Checklist) apply to individual takes only, and not to all cards won in one turn (if the turn included multiple takes).

 The same applies to bonus points for the number of operations (items 6 and 7).
 For this purpose, fraction cards with a numerator (top number) of 1 count as division only, while fraction cards with a higher numerator count as division and multiplication.